myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 The first step in handling our TMP36 sensor is to write some code to read the sensor’s current value.
 The TMP36 sensor doesn’t give us a Temperature reading, it will give us an output that is related to voltage.
 We’d prefer to show a temperature in Celsius on our dashboard, so we also need to convert the reading into a usable temperature.
 We start by adding the code to read and convert the TMP36 from Analog Pin 0 into celsius temperature.

+*Tip: Refer to the documentation for whatever sensor you are using in order to determine what kind of code needs to be written to read its sensor data.*

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/arduino-ide-tmp36-read-and-convert-sensor.png" width="WIDTH" height="HEIGHT" alt="arduino-ide-tmp36-read-and-convert-sensor"><br/><br/></p>

 ####Send Temperature reading to Cayenne

 Now let’s send our TMP36 temperature data up to Cayenne.
 This is easily accomplished, requiring only a single line of code.
 In this case, we’ll send the data to Cyanne using MQTT Channel 0.

 *TIP: There are many ways to read and send sensor data.
-Depending upon what device you are using and what goals you have in mind, you may choose a different way.
-You can refer to the [MQTT Messaging Topics](#bring-your-own-thing-api-mqtt-messaging-topics) section for additional guidance on coding for the Cayenne MQTT libraries.*
+Depending upon what device you are using and what goals you have in mind, you may choose a different way.*

 <p style="text-align:center"><br/><img src="http://www.cayenne-mydevices.com/CayenneStaging/wp-content/uploads/arduino-ide-send-test-data.png" width="660" height="554" alt="arduino-ide-send-test-data"><br/><br/></p>